abond936/My-Journal/docs/Project.md

 4. Optimize performance through caching and lazy loading
 5. Provide a consistent user experience across different photo sources

-### Core Data Models: Album vs. Source Collection
+### **Core Data Models:** Gallery vs. Source Collection
 To manage photos effectively and support multiple external services, the system architecture is built around two distinct data models:

- **Album:** An album is a curated collection of images part of the journal itself.
+ **Gallery:** An gallery is a curated collection of images part of the journal itself.
 It is the primary way users will view grouped photos within the application.
-Each Album has its own metadata (title, caption, tags) and a specific list of photos selected by the author.
-Albums are stored in the project's Firestore database and managed via the `/api/albums` endpoint.
+Each Gallery has its own metadata (title, caption, tags) and a specific list of photos selected by the author.
+Galleries are stored in the project's Firestore database and managed via the `/api/cards` endpoint.

 **Source Collection:** A source collection is a grouping of photos from an external service.
 This could be a **folder** (from the local drive or OneDrive) or an album (from Google Photos or Apple Photos).
-Source Collections are used to populate the `PhotoPicker` component, allowing the author to browse and select images for inclusion in My Stories' albums.
-They are fetched via the `/api/photos/source-collections` endpoint.
+Source Collections are used to populate the `PhotoPicker` component, allowing the author to browse and select images for inclusion in My Stories' cards.
+They are fetched via the `/api/photos/source-collections` {needs update} endpoint.
 This abstraction allows the UI to remain consistent while the backend handles the unique details of each photo service.

 Key Design Principles:
 - Abstracted Service Layer